Director and President

 Ariana graduated from Benjamin N. Cardozo School of Law and first joined the Dominican Bar Association as a law student.
 In 2016 she co-chaired the Young Lawyers Committee.
 As a new board member she is coming on as corresponding secretary and will continue to co-chair the Young Lawyers Committee.

-Luisanna graduated from Benjamin N. Cardozo School of Law and first joined the Dominican Bar Association as a law student.
-In 2016 she co-chaired the Young Lawyers Committee.
-As a new board member she will continue to co-chair the Young Lawyers Committee.
+Luisanna first joined the Dominican Bar Association as a law student.
+In 2016, she co-chaired the Young Lawyers Committee.
+As a newly elected board member, she will continue to co-chair the Young Lawyers Committee and serve the organization.

 Director and Treasurer